Storage options for applications in Azure Kubernetes Service (AKS)

 This article introduces the core concepts that provide storage to your applications in AKS:

 Applications often need to be able to store and retrieve data.
 As Kubernetes typically treats individual pods as ephemeral, disposable resources, different approaches are available for applications to use and persist data as necessary.
 A volume represents a way to store, retrieve, and persist data across pods and through the application lifecycle.

 Traditional volumes to store and retrieve data are created as Kubernetes resources backed by Azure Storage.
 You can manually create these data volumes to be assigned to pods directly, or have Kubernetes automatically create them.
 These data volumes can use Azure Disks or Azure Files:

 - Azure Disks can be used to create a Kubernetes DataDisk resource.
 Disks can use Azure Premium storage, backed by high-performance SSDs, or Azure Standard storage, backed by regular HDDs.
 For most production and development workloads, use Premium storage.
-Azure Disks are mounted as ReadWriteOnce, so are only available to a single node.
+Azure Disks are mounted as ReadWriteOnce, so are only available to a single pod.
 For storage volumes that can be accessed by multiple pods simultaneously, use Azure Files.

 - Azure Files can be used to mount an SMB 3.0 share backed by an Azure Storage account to pods.
 Files let you share data across multiple nodes and pods.
 Files can use Azure Standard storage backed by regular HDDs, or Azure Premium storage, backed by high-performance SSDs.

 In Kubernetes, volumes can represent more than just a traditional disk where information can be stored and retrieved.
 Kubernetes volumes can also be used as a way to inject data into a pod for use by the containers.
 Common additional volume types in Kubernetes include: